oswaldderiemaecker/decred-k8s/README.md

 # Decred Kubernetes

-This repo is to deploy the various Decred software using Kubernetes to provide development and hopefully production environments when everything is settle.
+This repo is to deploy the various Decred projects using Kubernetes to provide development and hopefully production environments when everything is settle.

 # Requirements